 Take a voyage through the urban regeneration of Melbourne.
-What makes a community and place liveable?
+What makes a community and place liveable and sustainable?
 What are the environmental, social, cultural, economic, identity and infrastructure factors that make Melbourne one of the the ‘most liveable cities in the world’?
 How does ‘walkability’ assist in making Melbourne liveable?
-How do we assess places for their liveability?
+How do we assess places for their liveability and sustainability?
 This excursion supports studies of Geography and Liveability.

 How do students make sense of Melbourne’s liveability?